firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="9-10"}

-We need our action to exactly match what we wrote in the `config/routes.rb` file, here `play_rock`.
-Between the `def play_rock` and `end` that we added, we could put whatever and however much code we would like to execute in that action for the user.
-In the end we will need to either *render* some HTML back to the user or *redirect* the user to another place.
-Let's begin by just redirecting to some other URL:
+Our action `play_rock` exactly matches what we wrote in the `config/routes.rb` file: `:action => "play_rock"`.
+Between the `def play_rock` and `end`, we could put *whatever* and *however* much code we would like to execute in that action for the user.
+In the end, we will need to either *render* some HTML back to the user or *redirect* the user to another place.
+Let's begin with a redirect:

 ```ruby
 # app/controllers/application_controller.rb